 There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.
 Romans 8:1-2

-For me, this means more time intentionally seeking God, sharpening my musical skills, picking up the paintbrushes, deepening my passion for the Bible and worshiping Jesus as long as I can (even if it’s 10 minutes!), spending time with my husband, and also writing more.
+For me, this means intentionally seeking God, sharpening my musical skills, picking up the paintbrushes, deepening my Bible studies, and worshiping Jesus as long as I can (an hour or even 10 minutes!); spending time with my husband and also writing more.
 There are a few other things, but I think you get my point.

 Do not say, “Why is it that the former days were better than these?”
 For it is not from wisdom that you ask about this.
 Ecclesiastes 7:10.

 Basking in regret, guilt, and shame is not a sin, but it is NOT the way of the Lord.
-Here are some things you can do to “get ahead of yourself” and avoid taking guilt-trips:
+Here are some things you can do to avoid the boxing ring with yourself: